 About the Chef :: Anna Tvelova

 Anna Tvelova brings rich Russian heritage, her mother’s and grandmother’s delicious recipes, years of culinary experience and a passion for creating healthy, hearty food to Anda Piroshki every day.
-With the support of La Cocina, Centros, the 331 Cortland community, and her loyal customers, Anna is fulfilling her dream of showing the world how great Russian food and Russian people are.
+With the support of La Cocina, Centros, the 331 Cortland community, Second Act Marketplace and her loyal customers, Anna is fulfilling her dream of showing the world how great Russian food and Russian people are.

 Look at all this Piroshki Love!
 Check out these articles to see what people are saying about Anda Piroshkis!